elk-audio/elk-examples/README.md

 The plugin is accompanied by a python program for integrating it with the Blackboard controls, and with an instance of the plugin running on a desktop computer, synchronizing the two plugin instance's (Elk Pi and desktop) state over OSC.

+**Multi-FX**

+This example demonstrates using Sushi as a host of multiple effects applied on the audio input signal.
+It includes an Open Stage Control GUI example, and configuration files for running on the desktop, and on the Elk Pi.
+All the plugins used are already installed on the Elk Pi image.
+When running on the Elk Pi with a blackboard, it can also be used with the full "general controller" python glue app, for which there is a batch script in the "general-controller" folder.

 **Benchmark Synth**

 This is a simple tool that uses Sushi's internal timing mechanism and its gRPC API to accurate measure the CPU load of a synthesizer at NoteON events.